 We know everyone has a list of ‘as soon as lockdown lifts, I’m going to…’ and rush out and get to the pub may be number one for many or finally correct the mullet-style haircut you accidentally gave yourself, but perhaps add singing more to that list.
 After all who doesn’t love a good sing-a-long in the pub, or at the rugby - it could be called the original community chorus and while Sweet Caroline may not be on the forefront of WNO Community Chorus playlist, we think you’ll find it just as satisfying - if not more.

-At WNO we have two Community Choruses that you can throw yourself into; one in North Wales and one in the South: watch the videos below to see why you should get involved.
-You could even take to the stage and be part of one of our live shows like Rhondda Rips It Up!.
+At WNO we have two Community Choruses that you can throw yourself into; one in North Wales and one in the South.
+You could take to the stage and be part of one of our live shows like Rhondda Rips It Up!.
 So sign-up to our mailing list to be the first to hear of upcoming opportunities; we promise a breath-taking world to discover.